LNL polycategories and doctrines of linear logic: Unifying universality

 \section{Unifying universality}

 In defining \lnl doctrines, we will want to work generally with classes of universal arrows and colimits in \lnl polycategories.
 Unfortunately, the different kinds of objects and morphisms in an \lnl polycategory make such a general treatment quite cumbersome.
 For instance, we already saw in \cref{sec:lnl-polycategories} that there are formally five different kinds of ``universal morphism'' in an \lnl polycategory, which has the consequence that a fully formal proof of \cref{thm:univ-comp} (universal morphisms compose) would have on the order of 25 different cases to consider.\footnote{Not exactly 25, of course, since some pairs of universal morphisms will not be composable.} Similarly, there are four different kinds of limits and colimits, and so on.
-We can't even use duality to simplify the situation, since an \lnl polycategory does not have an ``opposite'' \lnl polycategory.
+Duality doesn't simplify the situation significantly either, since an \lnl polycategory has no ``opposite'' that reverses the nonlinear morphisms.
 Nevertheless, there is a clear intuition that this technical multiplicity is in some sense ``inessential'': all the cases behave similarly.
 In this section we give an alternative definition of \lnl polycategories that enables us to formally unify these cases.

 Given a set of objects partitioned into linear and nonlinear ones, by a \textbf{signed object} we mean an object together with an element of $\{-,+\}$, written $R^+$ or $R^-$, where $R$ is a (linear or nonlinear) object.
 We denote general signed objects by letters towards the middle of the Roman alphabet such as $K,L,M,\dots$, and lists of signed objects by the Greek letters $\Phi,\Psi$.
 If $K$ is a signed object we write $K\D$ for the result of flipping its sign: $(R^+)\D = R^-$ and $(R^-)\D = R^+$.